Wildlife Trust BCN’s Wildlife Gardening at Work Awards 2020

 The Awards will be judged by Bernard Hunt from Hunts Wildlife Landscapes and the Wildlife Trust BCN.
 Winners will be announced in the summer editions of Wildlife at Work and Local Wildlife and through our social media channels.

-The Wildlife Gardening at Work Award 2020 categories are:
+The Wildlife Gardening at Work Award 2020 categories - now also open to home-workers! - are:

 - Best Home for Wildlife